vitakafoa/Portfolio/README.md

 ## 👋 About Me

-Mālō e lelei, I’m David — an aspiring IT Support professional based in South Auckland, New Zealand.
+Mālō e lelei, I’m David, an aspiring IT Support professional based in Ōtara, South Auckland, New Zealand.

 I have a strong passion for technology, troubleshooting, and automation.
 Currently interning at Rise by Talent, I focus on building practical solutions and improving workflows through tech.